 The District's outstanding General Obligation Bonds have varying degrees of prepayment or call flexibility.
-Chart 3 shows the District's outstanding General Obligation Bonds by call date that are: 1) non-callable, 2) eligible to be current refunded, and 3) eligible to be refunded with a make whole call.
-The General Obligation Bonds that have a make whole/extraordinary redemption feature represent special bond structures permitted under the American Reinvestment and Recovery Act (ARRA); see Section I.D - "Federal Tax Subsidy and Tax Credit Bonds."
-We note that on December 22, 2017, the Federal government had enacted the Tax Cuts and Jobs Act (Public Law No: 115-97), which eliminated the ability of state and local governments to do advance refundings.
+Chart 3 shows the District's outstanding General Obligation Bonds by call date that are: 1) noncallable, 2) eligible to be current refunded, and 3) eligible to be refunded with a make whole call.
+The General Obligation Bonds that have a make whole/extraordinary redemption feature represent special bond structures permitted under the American Reinvestment and Recovery Act (ARRA); see Section I.D -"Federal Tax Subsidy and Tax Credit Bonds."
+We note that on December 22, 2017, after the reporting period, the Federal government enacted the Tax Cuts and Jobs Act (Public Law No: 115-97), which eliminated the ability of state and local governments to do advance refundings.
 The table below reflects current tax law.